FACxBeamery/project-week-5/README.md

 Once a question is submitted, it is added to the forum's question board, and other users can read the questions and add their own answers. ![](https://i.imgur.com/8d4z50P.png)
 ![](https://i.imgur.com/Uej8TPz.png)

+We hope to deploy the training forum online in the near future.